mxcube/mxcubeweb/docs/source/dev/environment.md

 #### 9.3.
 Running the end to end (e2e) tests

 ```
-# Keep the backend running, and issue in the mxcubeweb root:
+# Keep the backend running, and in another terminal from the root directory of `mxcubeweb`:
-npm run --prefix ./ui e2e
+pnpm --prefix ui run e2e
 ```

 _This should give a result looking something like:_